 U-metal has poor dimensional stability under irradiation and very poor corrosion resistance in high temperature water necessary to produce power.
-Therefore, all CANDU reactors to date have used natural UO_2 with either heavy- or light-water coolants.
-Satisfactory behaviour of UO_2 for organic-cooled reactors also has been demonstrated, but the less corrosive coolant allows the use of UC with its higher uranium density.
-For water-cooled power reactors the corrosion rates of UC are far too high, and the only acceptable fuel materials with uranium densities higher than that of UO2 are based on uranium-silicon.
-The binary alloy U3Si provides adequate corrosion resistance while ternary uranium-silicon-aluminum alloys have been developed with acueous corrosion rates at 550°C, one-thousandth that of U3Si.
-Dimensional stability of the Zircaloy sheathed fuel element is satisfactory to at least 17 MWd/kgU if an axial void is provided during fabrication.
-Even with the void, the fuel still has the advantage of about a 30% net increase in uranium density over UO_2 .
-The uranium-silicon fuels have been prepared by extrusion techniques which eliminate the need for handling many individual pellets.
-For this reason and because the costs of sheathing, assembly and inspection are shared over 30% more uranium, the cost (\$/kgU) of the finished bundle should be substantially lower than for UO_2 .
+Therefore, all CANDU reactors to date have used natural $UO_2$ with either heavy- or light-water coolants.
+Satisfactory behaviour of UO2 for organic-cooled reactors also has been demonstrated, but the less corrosive coolant allows the use of UC with its higher uranium density.
+For water-cooled power reactors the corrosion rates of UC are far too high, and the only acceptable fuel materials with uranium densities higher than that of $UO_2$ are based on uranium-silicon.
+The binary alloy U3Si provides adequate corrosion resistance while ternary uranium-silicon-aluminum alloys have been developed with aqueous corrosion rates at 550°C, one-thousandth that of U2Si.
+Dimensional stability of the Zircalov sheathed fuel element is satisfactory to at least 17 MWd/kgU if a void is provided during fabrication.
+Even with the void, the fuel still has the advantage of about a 30% net increase in uranium density over UO2.
+The uraniumsilicon fuels have been prepared by extrusion and casting techniques which eliminate the need for handling many individual pellets.
+For this reason and because the costs of sheathing, assembly and inspection are shared over 30% more uranium, the cost ( $\frac{1}{\text{kgU}}$ ) of the finished bundle should be substantially lower than for UO2.

-The fuel material for the bundles can be selected to accomodate a changing economic situation.
+The fuel material for the bundles can be selected to accommodate a changing economic situation.
 Thus it is expected that plutonium recycling will be economically attractive before the end of this decade and that thorium-based fuels will be used later.
-Fabrication and irradiation of UO_2 -PuO2 and ThO2-UO2 have revealed no unexpected difficulties, and demonstration bundles of UO_2 -PuO2 are now being prepared for irradiation in the NPD reactor.
+Fabrication and irradiation of $UO_2$ -Pu $O_2$ and $ThO_2$ -UO2 have revealed no unexpected difficulties, and demonstration bundles of $UO_2$ -Pu $O_2$ are now being prepared for irradiation in the NPD reactor.